Nesper94/Metabiome/docs/source/how-to.rst

 In this case, we have succesfully created scaffolds-to-bin tsv files of MaxBin2's ouput from sample ERR981212.
 You can now do it with other metagenomic binners.
-Keep in mind that, for example, MetaBAT2 generate bins with :code:`.fa` extension.
+Keep in mind that, for example, MetaBAT2 generate bins with :code:`fa` extension.
 So, you must change the :code:`-e` flag from :code:`fasta` to :code:`fa`.